 Day 4: We further our acclimatisation with a jeep drive up to the Khardung La (5380m) one of the world's highest road passes.
 Great views of the eastern Karakoram.
 Return to the hotel in Leh.

-Day 5: We pay a visit to the monasteries at Shey, Thikse and Hemis before continuing our journey to Rumtse, where we set up camp across the river beyond the village.
+Day 5: We pay a visit to the monasteries at Shey, Thikse and Hemis before continuing our journey to Chumathang (4030m) beside the upper Indus.
+Turning off on a rough dirt road, we climb to the picturesque lake of Yaye Tso (4900m), where we set up our first camp.

-Day 21: Descending the Kulu Valley, we follow the Beas River and pass through the town of Mandi.
+Day 17: Descending the Kulu Valley, we follow the Beas River and pass through the town of Mandi.
 We continue the drive to Chandigarh, reaching there in time for the evening express train to Delhi.
-Arriving in Delhi a little before 10.pm, we transfer to the group hotel..
+Arriving in Delhi a little before 10.pm, we transfer to our airport accessible hotel.

 This holiday involves going to very high altitude.
 During the course of your trip you will be spending at least one night above 4000 metres and/or trekking to 5000 metres or above.
 This is not something that you should worry about; the human body is quite capable of adapting to a very wide range of altitudes, but it is important that we follow some simple rules in order to acclimatise successfully.
 Before coming on this holiday you should read the advice on trekking at high altitude.